JCVenterInstitute/Flowgate_GUI/README.md

 To realize data-driven reproducible cytometry analysis and accelerate the adoption of computational analysis methods by both translational and clinical researchers, we have developed a web-based computational infrastructure – FlowGate – to improve the accessibility and usability of the cutting-edge data analytical approaches to cytometry data processing and analysis.

-Here you can find the source code and docker images for FlowGate’s front-end GUI.
+In the grails_webapp folder you can find the source code for FlowGate’s front-end GUI.
 Installation instrucutions include:

 runing the webapp directly or via docker image (terminal commands in italics)